thehassanbilal/scripts-and-guides/Ubuntu-replica-set.md

 ### 4. Start MongoDB Instances

-Start each MongoDB instance using their respective configuration files.
+Start each instance using its respective configuration file.

 #### Primary instance:
 ```bash